xxnuo/launchpadx/README.md

 # launchpadx

-Apple, give me back my launcher pad!
+Apple, give me back my launchpad!

+A open-source macOS launch pad, developed with SwiftUI and AppKit.
+Using the latest liquid glass effect.

 ## What is this?